tmartin-m/datafun-04-notebooks/01-machine-setup/03c-windows-install-python-git-vscode.md

 <summary><strong>OPTIONAL/ADVANCED: Set up WSL (better with tools like Apache Kafka or Apache Spark)</strong></summary>

 This section is **required** only if you're using advanced tools like **Apache Kafka** or **Apache Spark**, which may not run reliably on base Windows.
-For these tools, use **WSL2** (Windows Subsystem for Linux 2) with **Ubuntu**.
+For these tools, use **WSL** (Windows Subsystem for Linux 2) with **Ubuntu**.

 You only need to do this setup once.
-After that, you’ll use WSL2 for all Kafka/Spark projects.
+After that, you’ll use WSL for all Kafka/Spark projects.

-### Advanced Step 1.
-Enable WSL2 and Install Ubuntu Operating System
+### Advanced WSL Step 1.
+Enable WSL and Install Ubuntu Operating System

 In an **elevated PowerShell** terminal (right-click / Run as Administrator), run: